vekannan/interview/src/css/cssqanda.md

 }

 ```
-In the above example the total with remains 200 only
+In the above example the total width remains 200 only